Update 10 April 2020

-This blog page is the start of a book with the working title of “Legends and Tales of Celtic Spain”, consisting of stories mainly from Galicia but also Asturias and elsewhere in the former Roman province of Gallaecia, which encompassed the northwest quadrant of the Iberian peninsula.
-The fact that this page has had 266 hits between 7 and 12 July is encouraging, and will, hopefully, help convince a publisher that the book is saleable.
+This blog page was the start of a book with the working title of “Legends and Tales of Celtic Spain”, consisting of stories mainly from Galicia but also Asturias and elsewhere in the former Roman province of Gallaecia, which encompassed the northwest quadrant of the Iberian peninsula.
+This page had 266 hits between 7 and 12 July 2017 when I posted.

 Galicia is the most Celtic part of Spain.
 It is an autonomous community with its own language, Galician, which is a sort of hybrid of Spanish and Portuguese and is spoken as the mother tongue by a majority of the people.
 The landscape resembles Ireland, and the character and personality of the people are very similar to the Irish.
 It rains a lot.